wp-plugins/responsive-mortgage-calculator/readme.txt

 = 1.1.2 =

 * Fixed a bug that caused the form to display at the top of the page instead of where the shortcode was placed.

++ 1.1.3 =

+* Minor CSS to remove margins from the Payment Period select box and prevent the surrounding span from resizing.